owen-duncan-snobel/graphql-movies/packages/server/README.md

 ## Assumptions
 For this API, it was assumed that duplicate movie names are allowed to be created.
 There are no constraints on the movie name to be "unique".
 It is also assumed you are able to create the same movie name with the same director n-times.

+Dates returned from the server are in epoch milliseconds as a String